OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-27.md

 ## 1 Chronicles 27:3

-He was from the sons of Perez, and was chief of all the commanders of the army for the first month.
+He was a descendant of Perez and led all the commanders of the army for the first month.

 ---